 Justin Barber is a commercial director and VFX artist in Los Angeles.
 Phoenix Forgotten is his first movie in theaters.

-He previously produced “Medicine for Melancholy”, directed by Barry Jenkins.
-Also, Justin Barber is a partner in the commercial production company, Strike Anywhere.
+He previously produced “Medicine for Melanc,” ly,” directed by Barry Jenkins.
+Also, Justin Barber is a partner in the commercial production company Strike Anywhere.

-He is, also, a graduate of the Florida State University School of Motion Picture Arts.
+He is also a Florida State University School of Motion Picture Arts graduate.

 The film has sci-fi movie moguls among their producers, most noteworthy Sir Ridley Scott (“Alien,” “The Martian”), Wes Ball (“The Mazer Runner,” “Maze Runner: The Scorch Trials,” “Maze Runner: The Death Cure”), and Mark Canton (“300”, “300: Rise of an Empire”).